 “Thoughts are forms of information, and all information is physical and relational.
 It ‘feels’ like something to ‘have’ a thought and to ‘be’ a self because we are that information, recursively reflecting on itself in an infinite regress.”

 ― Ralph Lewis M.D., What Actually Is a Thought?

-Of all the species that have existed on Earth, 99.9 per cent are now extinct.
+Of all the species that have ever existed on Earth, 99.9 per cent are now extinct.
 In fact, the one thing this planet earth does better than create life is extinguished it.
-When humankind’s collective talent for self-destruction, our stubborn refusal to adapt, fall in line with the earth’s natural indifference to our survival, we effectively become the architects of our own extinction.
+When humankind’s collective talent for self-destruction, our stubborn refusal to adapt fall in line with the Earth’s natural indifference to our survival, we effectively become the architects of our own extinction.

-Through our efforts people will see how economic democracy furthers the goal of social democracy, with cooperatives working in concert, systemically filling every social niche from critical infrastructure everyone wants to work flawlessly but at no cost, to the myriad creative communities of practice that design manufacture plumbing and lighting fixtures, bake bread, brewing beer, grow and harvest fruits and vegetables.
+Through our efforts, people will see a new paradigm of cooperatives working in concert, systemically filling every social niche from critical infrastructure to the diverse creative communities of practice that research, design, develop, manufacture our buildings, plumbing, lighting fixtures, vehicles, bake our bread, brew our beer, grow and harvest our fruits and vegetables.

 To Optimise Human Strengths, To Accommodate Human Limitations